facebook/zstd/zlibWrapper/README.md

 #### Compatibility issues
 After enabling zstd compression not all native zlib functions are supported.
-When calling unsupported methods they print error message and return an error value.
+When calling unsupported methods they put error message into strm->msg and return Z_STREAM_ERROR.

 Supported methods:
 - deflateInit